Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Identifying GACE via Bridge Functions

-Obviously, the outcome bridge function $h_0$ is nonunique if $p_w > p_u$ and the action bridge function $q_0$ is nonunique if $p_z > p_u$. \end{example}

-\begin{example} More generally, when we do not have parametric models for the data generating process as we do in \cref{ex: bridge-discrete,ex: bridge-linear}, we need to otherwise ensure the existence of solutions to conditional moment equations in \cref{eq: bridge-U-h,eq: bridge-U-q}.
-These conditional moment equations define inverse problems known as Fredholm integral equations of the first kind.
-The existence of their solutions can be rigorously characterized by Picard's theorem \citep{kress1989linear,CarrascoMarine2007C7LI}.
-Following \citet{miao2018identifying}, we show in \cref{sec: completeness-existence} that under some additional regularity conditions on the singular value decomposition of the linear operators associated with the Fredholm integral equations, the existence of solutions to \cref{eq: bridge-U-h,eq: bridge-U-q} can be ensured by the following completeness conditions: for any $g(U, A, X) \in L_2(U, A, X)$,
+\begin{example} More generally, when the relevant variables are continuous we need to otherwise ensure the existence of solutions to conditional moment equations in \cref{eq: bridge-U-h,eq: bridge-U-q}.
+Following \citet{miao2018identifying}, we show in \cref{sec: completeness-existence} that under some additional regularity conditions, the existence of solutions to \cref{eq: bridge-U-h,eq: bridge-U-q} can be ensured by the completeness conditions below: for any $g(U, A, X) \in L_2(U, A, X)$,

 These completeness conditions mean that the negative controls $Z, W$ have sufficient variability relative to the variability of the unobserved confounders $U$.
-In this paper we only explicitly rely on the minimal assumption of the existence of bridge functions, rather than such stronger completeness conditions and additional regularity conditions that might imply their existence. \end{example}
+In this paper, we will explicitly rely on the minimal assumption of the existence of bridge functions, rather than such stronger completeness and regularity conditions that might imply their existence. \end{example}

-\cref{ex: bridge-discrete,ex: bridge-linear} illustrate that bridge functions, besides existing, are nonunique if the negative control proxies carry more information than the unmeasured confounders, namely, when the negative controls have more values than the unmeasured confounders in \cref{ex: bridge-discrete}, or when the dimension of negative controls exceeds the dimension of the unmeasured confounders in \cref{ex: bridge-linear}.
-Since unmeasured confounders are unobserved in practice, we may tend to use as many negative control variables as possible to safeguard the existence of bridge functions.
-But this may also cause bridge functions to be nonunique.
-Therefore, the assumption of unique bridge functions imposed in previous literature \citep[\eg,][]{miao2018a,CuiYifan2020Spci} may be too strong.
-In contrast, our paper allows for nonunique bridge functions, and assumes uniqueness only when it is needed to derive stronger theoretical guarantee.
+{\cref{ex: bridge-discrete} illustrates that bridge functions, besides existing, are nonunique if the negative control proxies carry more information than the unmeasured confounders, namely, when the negative controls have more values than the unmeasured confounders.
+In \cref{sec:nonunique}, we show a similar phenomenon of nonunique bridge functions in linear models where the dimension of negative controls exceeds the dimension of the unmeasured confounders.
+As unmeasured confounders are unobserved in practice, we may tend to use as many negative control variables as possible to safeguard the existence of bridge functions.
+But this may also cause bridge functions to be nonunique. {Therefore, assuming uniqueness may often be too strong.
+Our paper avoids the uniqueness assumption as much as possible and imposes uniqueness only when it is needed to derive stronger theoretical guarantees.}

-\Cref{assump: existence-bridge} can be equivalently stated as saying that the following partial identification sets of bridge functions are nonempty sets: